Caroline C. Vasconcelos

 Research Fellow

-I am a Forest Engineer from the State University of Amapá (UEAP), with a Master’s and Doctorate in Botany from the National Institute for Amazonian Research (INPA).
-During my undergraduate studies, I collaborated for four years on research projects coordinated by Embrapa Amapá, working on plant-pathogen interaction epidemiology, morphological and physiological aspects of seeds, tree seedling growth, and forest ecology and management focused on the multiple uses of floodplain forests in the Amazon estuary.
+I hold a B.Sc. in Forest Engineering from the State University of Amapá (UEAP) and an M.Sc. and Ph.D. in Botany from the National Institute of Amazonian Research (INPA).
+During my undergraduate studies, I spent four years collaborating on research projects at Embrapa Amapá, working on plant–pathogen epidemiology, seed morphology and physiology, seedling growth of tree species, and forest ecology and management focused on the multiple-use systems of Amazonian várzea forests.

-I was a scholarship researcher (CNPq/DTI-A) in the Ecology, Monitoring, and Sustainable Use of Wetlands group (MAUA/INPA), where I gained experience in floristic inventories, botanical identification, and spectral data collection and functional traits of tree species in Amazonian ecosystems (terra-firme, igapó, and campinarana).
+I later served as a research fellow (CNPq/DTI-A) with the Ecology, Monitoring, and Sustainable Use of Wetlands Group (MAUA/INPA), where I gained experience in floristic inventories, botanical identification, and the collection of spectral and functional trait data for tree species across Amazonian ecosystems (terra-firme, igapó, and campinarana forests).
+Since 2015, I have been a collaborating researcher at the INPA Seed Laboratory (LabSem), conducting and co-supervising morphological and taxonomic studies on Sapotaceae, Lecythidaceae, and Copaifera (Fabaceae) from the Amazon.

-My main research interests include taxonomy and systematics of Amazonian tree flora (especially Sapotaceae); spectroscopy applied to species identification; species distribution modeling (SDM) to assess the impacts of climate change on plant distribution at multiple spatial scales; floristic studies; and forest ecology.
+My main research interests include the taxonomy and systematics of Amazonian trees (especially Sapotaceae); spectroscopy applied to species identification; species distribution modeling (SDM) to assess the impacts of climate change on plant distributions across spatial scales; floristic studies; and forest ecology.
 Pronouns: she/her/hers.

 Download my CV (en) or CV (pt-br) for full details.